Excel Ranges

 Fill a Range

-To fill a selected range with the same values, execute the following steps.
+To fill a range, execute the following steps.

 Enter a Value